Napa Valley · 2026

 What This Is

-The restoration of a place begins with the restoration of its people's attention.
+The restoration of a place begins when its people find each other.

 Rooted in place